cluvio/agent/README.md

 # Cluvio Agent

-A Cluvio Agent establishes connectivity between the Cluvio data centre and the user's database.
+A Cluvio agent establishes connectivity between the Cluvio data centre and the user's database.
 It maintains a single connection to Cluvio (using multiplexing to enable the concurrent transfer of independent data streams) and creates connections to databases when necessary.
 It is an alternative to running an SSH server or allowing inbound